 A passionate advocate of music education, the Malion Quartet is the founder of many of its own projects, such as the Malion Music Festival and a concert series called “What has Beethoven got to do with me?”.
 Their music video of Beethoven’s “Große Fuge” was nominated for an Opus Klassik 2022 award.
 The ensemble’s diverse projects have also included numerous recordings for SWR and WDR, as well as performing as guests on the “Einstand” radio show on Deutschlandradio Kultur.

 The young quartet is generously supported by the Deutsche Musikrat, GVL, Deutsche Orchester-Stiftung, PE-Förderungen Mannheim and Freunde der Villa Musica.
 In addition, the ensemble was given the honour of being accepted into the scholarship programme of the Deutsche Stiftung Musikleben as well as the European MERITA Platform.

-The quartet has received essential musical guidance, provided by the state foundation Villa Musica Rheinland-Pfalz, from Prof. Eberhard Feltz, Prof. Hariolf Schlichtig and Prof. Günter Pichler, as well as working intensively with members of the Alban Berg Quartet, Artemis Quartet, and Cuarteto Casals.
-They receive regular lessons from Prof. Tim Vogler and Prof. Oliver Wille.
+The quartet has received essential musical guidance, working intensively with Prof. Eberhard Feltz, as well as members of the Alban Berg Quartet and Cuarteto Casals.
+They receive regular lessons from Prof. Tim Vogler at the HfMDK Frankfurt and Prof. Oliver Wille at the HMTM Hannover.